bwong199/Udacity-IOS-Capstone-Project-Pho-Shizzle/README.txt

+README
-READMEProject/App Name: Pho Shizzle Author and Programmer: Ben WongI really don’t like how Yelp, and Zomato dumps a plethora of restaurants to you and let you parse and filter it.
+Project/App Name: Pho Shizzle
+Author and Programmer: Ben Wong

+I really don’t like how Yelp, and Zomato dumps a plethora of restaurants to you and let you parse and filter it.
 I also don’t like how many navigations it takes to see my favourite cuisine – Pho (Vietnamese noodle).

 When I am out, I only care about Pho Restaurants near me, something that takes me 5 – 10 minutes to get to.
 A highly rated restaurant is irrelevant to me if it is very far and takes me more than 15 minutes to get there when I am starving.

 I am don’t like going to multiple sources separately to look for reviews – Yelp, Zomato, and Google Place (FourSquare and TripAdvisor have some restaurant reviews but there are not a lot).

 I built Pho Shizzle to solve the convoluted navigation of Zomato and Yelp.
-It pulls in only restaurants near you, and it solves the problem of having to go to multiple sources for restaurant ratings.
-It pulls in all the ratings under one roof.
+It pulls in only restaurants near you sorted by km, and it solves the problem of having to go to multiple sources for restaurant ratings.
+It pulls in ratings from Yelp, Zomato, and Google Place under one roof.

 There is also a feature that allows a user to save his or her favourite restaurant using Core Data.